rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 > limited to at most 20 times (when N = ∞, speedup = 1/s = 20).
 {: .callout}

-Amdahl's law gives the upper limit of speedup for a problem of fixed size.
-This seems to be a bottleneck for parallel computing; if one would like to gain a 500 times speedup on 1000 processors, Amdahl’s law requires that the proportion of serial part cannot exceed 0.1%.
+#### Strong scaling

+- Defined as how the solution time varies with the number of processors for a *fixed total problem size*.
+- Linear **strong** scaling if the speedup (work units completed per unit time) is equal to the number of processing elements used.
+- Harder to achieve good strong-scaling at larger process counts since communication overhead typically increases with the number of processes used.

-However, in practice the sizes of problems scale with the amount of available resources, and we also need a measure for a relative speedup which takes into account increasing problem sizes.
+In practice the sizes of problems scale with the amount of available resources, and we also need a measure for a relative speedup which takes into account increasing problem sizes.